-LABEL DESCRIPTION Key Length Select the bit-length of the encryption key to be used in WEP connections.
-If you select WEP-64: Enter 10 hexadecimal digits in the range of "A-F", "a-f" and "0-9" (for example, 0x11AA22BB33) for each Key used. or Enter 5 ASCII characters (case sensitive) ranging from "a-z", "A-Z" and "0-9" (for example, MyKey) for each Key used.
-If you select WEP-128: Enter 26 hexadecimal digits in the range of "A-F", "a-f" and "0-9" (for example, 0x00112233445566778899AABBCC) for each Key used. or Enter 13 ASCII characters (case sensitive) ranging from "a-z", "A-Z" and "0-9" (for example, MyKey12345678) for each Key used.
-Key 1~4 Based on your Key Length selection, enter the appropriate length hexadecimal or ASCII key.
-WPA2/WPA2-Mix Auth nentication Settings PSK This field is available when you select the wpa2, or wpa2-mix security mode.
-Select this option to use a Pre-Shared Key with WPA2 encryption.
-Pre-Shared Key Enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters.
-Cipher Type Select an encryption cipher type from the list. auto - This automatically chooses the best available cipher based on the cipher in use by the wireless client that is attempting to make a connection. aes - This is the Advanced Encryption Standard encryption method.
-It is a more recent development over TKIP and considerably more robust.
-Not all wireless clients may support this.
-Idle Timeout Enter the interval (in seconds) that a client can be idle before authentication is discontinued.
-Group Key Update Timer Enter the interval (in seconds) at which the AP updates the group WPA2 encryption key.
+LABEL DESCRIPTION Advance Note: Click on the Sh ow Advanced Settings button to show the fields describe below.
+Idle Timeout Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.
 Management Frame Protection This field is available only when you select wpa2 in the Security Mode field and set Cipher Type to aes.
 Data frames in 802.11 WLANs can be encrypted and authenticated with WEP, WPA or WPA2.
 But 802.11 management frames, such as beacon/probe response, association request, association response, de-authentication and disassociation are always unauthenticated and unencrypted.
 IEEE 802.11w Protected Management Frames allows APs to use the existing security mechanisms (encryption and authentication methods defined in IEEE 802.11i WPA/WPA2) to protect management frames.
 This helps prevent wireless DoS attacks.
 Select the check box to enable management frame protection (MFP) to add security to 802.11 management frames.
 Select Optional if you do not require the wireless clients to support MFP.
 Management frames will be encrypted if the clients support MFP.
-Select Required and wireless clients must support MFP in order to join the NWA/WAC's wireless network.
-OK Click OK to save your changes back to the NWA/WAC.
+Select Required and wireless clients must support MFP in order to join the Zyxel Device's wireless network.
+OK Click OK to save your changes back to the Zyxel Device.
 Cancel Click Cancel to exit this screen without saving your changes.